Kirshoo/ftpsupload/README.md

 Turns out, quite easily - just use recursion!

 The `pushToServer.sh` just pushes the files, we passed to it as arguments, to the server

+#### Ommited `pushToServer.sh` functionality
+Since `pushToServer.sh` performs a "single" line command, I decided to put the entirity of it into `ftpsupload.sh` for simplicity's sake

 #### And this is where we are right now
 Hope you find a use for this tool.
 Enjoy :D